Peteresis/Mapping_Earthquakes/README.md

 If the user clicks on any of the circles, a pop-up window is shown indicating the magnitude and the location of the quake.

 The following figure shows the layers menu and the pop-up window.

 ![Pop-up](https://user-images.githubusercontent.com/98360572/168451817-28f5ac0b-15b2-44a9-b740-24a96e888a0c.png)

 Below is a GIF animation showing the use of the site.
-The image is a bit blurry due to filesize limitations on Github
+The image is a bit blurred due to filesize limitations on Github

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/98360572/168451364-4cf03a79-5fc2-4f23-8007-88eea6dc8b01.gif)

 ## :three: View a demonstration in the live site